Types of Degrees International Business Majors Are Getting

-Amount of Education Required for International Business Major Jobs
+Amount of Education Required for Careers Related to International Business

-How much education do you really need to compete in today’s job market?
+How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to international business have obtained the following education levels.

 |Some College Courses||8.5%|